 INTRODUCTION

 Sugarcane (Saccharum spp.) is one of the most important commercial crops grown mainly for sugar and jaggery in many countries and also for bio energy production from its by-products bagasse and molasses.
 Sugarcane is also one of the important cash crops in India and plays pivotal role in both agricultural and industrial economy.
 India ranks first in the world with an area of 4.73 million hectares having 2.46per cent share of total area with a production of 376.9 million tonnes (FAOSTAT, 2020).
 Sugarcane being a long duration crop, its production and productivity is affected by many factors viz, soil type, selections of variety, fertilizer management, irrigation management and damage caused by pests (Bhawar et al., 2015).
-During entire cropping period it suffers the attack of a wide range of insect pests from planting to till harvesting, out of these the borers i.e., root, shoot, top, internode and Plassey borer are caused heavy losses to the quality as well as quantity of the crop (Kumar et al., 2017).
+During entire cropping period it suffers the attack of a wide range of insect pests from planting to till harvesting, out of these the borers i.e., root, shoot, top, internode and plassey borer are caused heavy losses to the quality as well as quantity of the crop (Kumar et al., 2017).
 Among them, the early shoot borer, Chilo infuscatellus Snellen is considered to be noxious and destructive insect conflicting severe damage in early growth stage and yield loss (Douressamy et al., 2018).

 Chlorantraniliprole, 3-bromo-N-[4-chloro-2-methyl-6-[(methylamino)carbonyl]phenyl]-1-(3-chloro-2-pyridinyl)-1H-pyrazole-5-carboxamide is an anthranilic diamide insecticide with a novel mode of action called ‘Ryanodine muscle contraction’ is found effective against several lepidopteran as well as coleopteran, dipteran, and hemipteran pests.
-It has very low toxicity for mammals (both acute and chronic), high intrinsic activity on target pests, strong ovilarvicidal and larvicidal properties, long lasting crop protection and no cross-resistance to any existing insecticide.
+It has very low toxicity for mammals (both acute and chronic), high intrinsic activity on target pests, strong ovi-larvicidal and larvicidal properties, long lasting crop protection and no cross-resistance to any existing insecticide.
 Chlorantriniliprole has excellent profile of safety to beneficial arthropods, pollinators, honeybees and non-target organisms such as earthworms and soil microorganisms (Dinter et al., 2008).
 The remarkably favourable toxicity profile of chlorantriniliprole, combined with low use rates, provides large margins of safety for consumers and agricultural workers (Sharma et al., 2013).
-With this background, a study has been carried out to assess the bio-efficacy of Chlorantraniliprole 600 gl-1 SC in comparison to other chemicals against early shoot borer on sugarcane.
+With this background, a study has been carried out to assess the bio-efficacy of chlorantraniliprole 600 gl-1 SC in comparison to other chemicals against early shoot borer on sugarcane.

 MATERIALS AND METHODS

-The research work was carried out at the Regional Agricultural Research Station, Anakapalle, Visakhapatnam, Andhra Pradesh during 2012-22 and 2022-23 to assess the bio-efficacy of different doses of Chlorantraniliprole 600 gl-1 SC in comparison to other chemicals against early shoot borer on sugarcane.
+The research work was carried out at the Regional Agricultural Research Station, Anakapalle, Visakhapatnam, Andhra Pradesh during 2021-22 and 2022-23 to assess the bio-efficacy of different doses of chlorantraniliprole 600 gl-1 SC in comparison to other chemicals against early shoot borer on sugarcane.

 Cultivation of Sugarcane